justindotcloud/terraform-aws-client-vpn-endpoint/README.md

 # AWS Client VPN Terraform module

 Terraform module which creates a Client VPN endpoint on AWS.
-This module can be used to quickly create a VPN connection to new and existing VPC's without the use of a VPN instance or a bastion host.
+This module can be used to quickly create a VPN connection to new and existing VPC's without the use of a VPN instance.

 By using self-signed certificates in AWS Systems Manager Parameter Store and a custom subdomain, you can create and destroy Client VPN endpoints while reusing the same `*.ovpn` configuration.
 This way you can create a Client VPN endpoint only when needed and reduce [costs](https://aws.amazon.com/vpn/pricing/).